graydefender/Zef-Series/bak/README.md

 "Window.asm" demonstrates a window scrolling technique.  "window2.asm" adds in text output into the mix.

 In "zef4.asm" I integrate in the text printing program and text window scroll.

+In "zef5.asm" I added borders and colors to the project.

+In "zef6.asm" I added the player character, movement detection and "blocked" text.